uyuni-project/sumaform/README.md

 - Test configurations before going live in another supported backend
 - Cases in which the virtual infrastructure is outside of the Terraform user's control
 - Cover architectures that will maybe never be covered by any other Terraform plugin

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more information about configuring the backend.
+Each backend has a README file with further configuration instructions.

 ## Basic `main.tf` configuration